The Promise Scotland is an organisation set up to support change.

 - Support the Promise Oversight Board to monitor progress.

-It’s a non-statutory company which Scottish Ministers established following the Independent Care Review.
-It was constituted in March 2021.
+It’s a non-statutory company which Scottish Ministers established following the Independent Care Review, which was constituted in March 2021.

 It does not have any formal legal powers, and does not provide services for children or families.